Morwenn/cpp-sort/docs/Tooling.md

 ### Using cpp-sort

-**cpp-sort** can be installed via CMake, in which case it exports a `cpp-sort::cpp-sort` target and all the files required for a basic integration.
+**cpp-sort** can be installed via CMake (3.11 or greater), in which case it exports a `cpp-sort::cpp-sort` target and all the files required for a basic integration.
 Once it has been installed on the system, the following lines should be enough to use it as a dependency:

 ```cmake
 find_package(cpp-sort REQUIRED CONFIG)